Trip To Raman Reti in Gokul Vrindavan

 Raman Reti or the Raman Van is one such important place in Mathura where Lord Krishna spent his childhood playing with his cowherd friends.
 Raman Reti is also important in the life of Lord Krishna because it is the place where he killed many demons and found the love of his life i.e. Goddess Radha.
 Raman Reti is situated in Old Gokul and is approximately 10Km from the city of Mathura.
-In this article we would inform our readers the importance of Raman Reti in the life of Lord Krishna and Hinduism, what sites to visit in Raman Reti and nearby places to visit in Mathura.
+In this article, we would inform our readers about the importance of Raman Reti in the life of Lord Krishna and Hinduism, what sites to visit in Raman Reti and nearby places to visit in Mathura.

-How to Reach Raman Reti
+How to Reach Raman Reti In Mathura

 As mentioned above Raman Reti is 10 Km away from the main city of Mathura and 2 Km from Gokul.
 It takes approximately 25-30 minutes to reach here from the main city.
-The roads are well constructed and after crossing Gokul Barrage 10 minutes of further drive is required.
+The roads are well constructed and after crossing Gokul Barrage 10 minutes of a further drive is required.

-Why to Visit Raman Reti
+Why One Should Visit Raman Reti

 Also Read: Motorcycle Trip to Badrinath Temple

 The word Raman means to play and Reti means sand.
-Raman Reti is the place where in his childhood Lord Krishna used to come every day to play with his brother Lord Balram and his cowherd friends.
+Raman Reti is the place wherein his childhood Lord Krishna used to come every day to play with his brother Lord Balram and his cowherd friends.
 Bhagavata Purana mentions many childhood stories of Lord Krishna like the story of Kaliya Naag.
-Lord Krishna performed many miracles in his childhood and Raman Reti witnessed most of them therefore the site plays an important role in the life of Lord Krishna.
+Lord Krishna performed many miracles in his childhood and Raman Reti witnessed most of them, therefore, the site plays an important role in the life of Lord Krishna.

 Another reason why the place is important because during his days spent in Raman Reti Lord Krishna found the love of his life and Goddess Radha.
 Here he met Radha and the bonding between them grew so strong that as of today it sets an example of true love.